Anjali9293/Employee-Directory/README.md

 Application is deployed to Github Pages

- Here is a link to the deployed applicatiom[Employee Directory](https://anjali9293.github.io/Employee-Directory/)
+ Here is a link to the deployed application [Employee Directory](https://anjali9293.github.io/Employee-Directory/)

 ## Credits